 As my wife would tell you, Bluegrass can be a matter of taste.
-The nasal whine some performers (Iris DeMent for one) employ may be grating, and some voices may seem raw in a never-had-a-music-lesson-my-life sort of way.
+The nasal whine some performers employ (Iris DeMent for one) may be grating, and some voices may seem raw in a never-had-a-music-lesson-in-my-life sort of way.
 But that’s its charm and power.

 So enter these Dominican friars, not one of whom would likely make it through a first audition on American Idol, which is what makes Hillbilly Thomists so satisfying.